 So much had changed in the course of just a month.
 This was now a group united in the belief that they were capable of anything.
 "On the morning of the match we knew we were going to win," insists Barthez.
 "For me this was like an outing.
 The first match had been awful, a horrible experience, whereas for the final I knew it was going to be like a jolly – a nice pitch, a nice ball, a full stadium and a party."

 As France were hosts, it was the job of President Chirac to award the World Cup to Jacquet's team.
-Their performance had turned France, a country traditionally more interested in solo sports, football-crazy: even the president's wife had been swept along with the enthusiasm, admitting to having a crush on goalscorer Petit.
-"The president came up to me, we shook hands and he looked at me and said, 'You are the one my wife prefers'."
+Their performance had turned France, a country traditionally more interested in solo sports, football-crazy: even the president's wife had been swept along with the enthusiasm, admitting to having a crush on Petit.
+"The president came up to me, we shook hands and he said, 'You are the one my wife prefers'."